Dumping syndrome

 What is dumping syndrome?

 The stomach normally stores food and releases it into the bowel in a controlled way.
-After an operation to remove all or part of the stomach or oesophagus, food can travel more quickly through the digestive system.
+After an operation to remove the stomach or part of the oesophagus, food can travel more quickly through the digestive system.
 This can cause symptoms called dumping syndrome.

-There are two types of dumping syndrome.
+There are 2 types of dumping syndrome.
 These are:

 • early dumping syndrome